Baja Ultimate Whale Expedition

 Each tent is spacious and beautifully decorated.
 Inside, you’ll find a cozy sitting area with couches and chairs, a dresser, and a large ensuite bathroom featuring twin vanities and a hot shower.
 And yes—there’s even a chandelier over the bed.
 It’s remote, it’s wild… and it’s fancy.

-When you’re not on the water with the whales, you can explore the quiet magic of the desert with kayaking or paddleboarding on the lagoon, stargazing beneath Baja’s famously clear night sky, or unwinding with a game of billiards or volleyball in camp.
+When we’re not on the water with the whales, we can explore the quiet magic of the desert with kayaking or paddleboarding on the lagoon, stargazing beneath Baja’s famously clear night sky, or unwinding with a game of billiards or volleyball in camp.
 The setting may be peaceful—but there’s plenty to do.

 This isn’t just a trip—it’s a chance to connect deeply with nature and experience the adventure of a lifetime, all without the need for scuba gear.
 If you’ve ever dreamed of being surrounded by whales in the wild, this is the journey for you.